ykcchong/OpenSpliceAI/docs/source/content/openspliceai_predict.rst

 predict
 =======

 The ``predict`` subcommand uses a trained OpenSpliceAI model to identify potential splice sites in user-provided DNA sequences.
-It accepts either a standalone FASTA file or a combination of FASTA and GFF (annotation) files to determine genomic coordinates for protein-coding genes.
+It accepts either a standalone FASTA file or both a FASTA and GFF (annotation) file to determine genomic coordinates for protein-coding genes.
 This command outputs **BED files** for donor and acceptor sites, optionally storing intermediate predictions in HDF5 or PyTorch format for later analysis.

 |